giiorg/vobi-api-composer-experimental/README.md

 # API Composer

-Generate GraphQL schemas and REST APIs form unified, simple and elegant configuration API
+api-composer is a tool to describe node.js APIs with simple and elegant syntax.
+If you need to build GraphQL and/or REST from single configuration, you will like api-composer.

 ## Getting Started